egovernments/egov-smartcity-suite/README.md

 ##### 1. Eclipse Deployment

+* Install [Eclipse Mars] [Eclipse Mars]
 * Import the cloned git repo using maven Import Existing Project.
 * Install Jboss Tools and configure Wildfly Server.
 * Since jasperreport related jar's are not available in maven central, we have to tell eclipse to find jar's in alternative place for that navigate to `Windows -> Preference -> Maven -> User Settings -> Browse Global Settings` and point settings.xml available under egov-erp/
-* Double click on wildfly8.x --> open launch configurations --> edit VM arguments and add string '-Dspring.profiles.active=production' at the end of existing VM arguments.
+* Double click on wildfly9.x --> open launch configurations --> edit VM arguments and add string '-Dspring.profiles.active=production' at the end of existing VM arguments.
 * Now add your EAR project into the configured Wildfly server.
 * Start Wildfly in debug mode, this will enable hot deployment.